Public Hearing Notice: Pittsford Zoning Board of Adjustment

-PUBLIC HEARING NOTICE: PITTSFORD ZONING BOARD OF ADJUSTMENT (ZBA) On Monday; January 10, 2022 7:00 PM In- Person Meeting Place: Town Offices, 426 Plains Road, Pittsford VT and via Zoom Video & Telephone Conference The Pittsford ZBA will conduct Public Hearings to review two Conditional Use Requests: First: The ZBA will consider a request by Boondocks Motors (Travis Bovey, Owner) for a time extension in which to comply to Condition e(4) of Zoning Permit # 21-35 (effective 9/26/2021) and specified the ZBA Decision of 9/8/2021).
-This requests that the deadline for submitting an application to the VT Natural Resource Board (Act 250) be extended from 12/7/2021 to 6/2/2022, “due to changes in factual or regulatory circumstances beyond the control of Boondock (Motors).”
-Second: The ZBA will review Application #21-43 by the Pittsford Highway Department for construction of a 20’ X 40’ Pole Barn to house maintenance equipment, to be located at 499 Depot Hill Road (the Town Transfer Station).
+PUBLIC HEARING NOTICE (amended 12/24/21): PITTSFORD ZONING BOARD OF ADJUSTMENT (ZBA) On Monday; January 10, 2022 7:00 PM In- Person Meeting Place: Town Offices, 426 Plains Road, Pittsford VT and via Zoom Video & Telephone Conference The Pittsford ZBA will conduct Public Hearings to review two Conditional Use Requests: First: The ZBA will consider a request by Boondocks Motors (Travis Bovey, Owner) for a time extension in which to comply to Conditions e(3) and e(4) of Zoning Permit # 21-35 (effective 9/26/2021) and specified the ZBA Decision of 9/8/2021).
+The ZBA will consider: a) Condition e(3) required evidence to the Town that Boondocks Motors (BM) had submitted a VT Waste Water (Act 249) permit application for the commercial structure(s) by 10/23/21.
+The Zoning Administrator (ZA)’s opinion is that BM did not satisfy this requirement by the deadline; a permit violation.
+BM has filed an appeal of the ZA’s opinion to the ZBA. b) Condition e(4) required evidence to the Town that, by 12/7/2021, BM had submitted an application to the VT Natural Resource Board (Act 250).
+Prior to this deadline, BM submitted an application to the Town requestion an extension of this deadline to 6/2/202;, “due to changes in factual or regulatory circumstances beyond the control of Boondock (Motors).”
+Second: The ZBA will Application #21-43 by the Pittsford Highway Department for construction of a 20’ X 40’ Pole Barn to house maintenance equipment, to be located at 499 Depot Hill Road (the Town Transfer Station).
 Complete copies of the Applications are available for review at Pittsford Town Office.
 A concise copy is posted on News & Notices section (Zoning Board) at www.PittsfordVermont.com In-Person proceedings will follow current Covid19 guidelines and unvaccinated persons will be required to wear masks and social distance.
 As Conference Room space is limited, remote attendance is recommended.
 Remote Conferencing (log on) instructions will be posted at Town Office, public locations, and at www.PittsfordVermont.com.
 (On Home Page > Departments > Zoning) and are attached to this Notice.
 Interested Parties are to participate by signing in and present testimony (and/or submit written testimony by start of Hearing); or they may forfeit their right to appeal the decision(s) of the ZBA in VT Superior (Environmental) Court.

 (0) comments